SiyungCho/seroflow/docs/cache.md

   Defines the `AbstractCache` abstract class, which specifies the interface for creating caches.

 - **lfu_cache**:
-  The Least Frequently Used (LFU), `LFUCache` class implements the `AbstractCache` interface to store, retrieve, and manage states within the Pypeline execution.
-It supports caching of pypeline parameters and global context, along with mechanisms to evict the least frequently used items when the cache capacity is exceeded, persist cache state to disk, and restore the state from saved checkpoints.
+  The Least Frequently Used (LFU), `LFUCache` class implements the `AbstractCache` interface to store, retrieve, and manage states within the `Pipeline` execution.
+It supports caching of `Pipeline` parameters and global context, along with mechanisms to evict the least frequently used items when the cache capacity is exceeded, persist cache state to disk, and restore the state from saved checkpoints.

 ## Class: AbstractCache

-`AbstractCache` is an abstract base class (inheriting from `ABC`) for implementing caching mechanisms within the Pypeline framework.
+`AbstractCache` is an abstract base class (inheriting from `ABC`) for implementing caching mechanisms within the `Pipeline` framework.
 Derived classes must implement all the abstract methods below to handle caching operations.
 This design enforces a standardized interface and behavior across different caching strategies.

-**Note**: It is important to consider how a custom cache will interact with the internal systems in the Pypeline Object.
+**Note**: It is important to consider how a custom cache will interact with the internal systems in the `Pipeline` Object.
 Please Review the [Cache Transformations](transformations/cache.md) documentation for further information on `CacheState`, `ReloadCacheState` and `ResetCache`.

 **Subclasses must override:**
 - `put(self, value)`